KEJackson-94/SAM_app/README.md

-# SAM_app
+# SAM_app2
-This app allows users to download first edition (2021) results of the Sustainable Agriculture Matrix, or SAM, for individual countries of interest.
+This app allows users to view and download first edition (2021) plots of raw data of individual indicators of the Sustainable Agriculture Matrix, or SAM, for individual countries of interest.